 Although creative journaling still has an element of written words, it is very different from traditional journaling.

-There are a number of benefits this journaling technique holds over its fully written counterpart.
+There are a number of benefits this journaling technique holds over its fully written counterpart, such as building on your creative intelligence.

 So what can you achieve through the medium of creative journaling?